HVision-NKU/MaskCLIPpp/README.md

-# MaskCLIP++: A Mask-Based CLIP Fine-tuning Framework for Open-Vocabulary Image Segmentation
+# MaskCLIP++: High-Quality Mask Tuning Matters for Open-Vocabulary Segmentation

 ## News
+- [x] (2025.03.13) Paper has been revised.
 - [x] (2025.01.03) Add [demo](demo/README.md).

 ## Introduction

 This repo contains the code for our [paper](https://arxiv.org/abs/2412.11464).

 **Abstract:** Open-vocabulary image segmentation has been advanced through the synergy between mask generators and vision-language models like Contrastive Language-Image Pre-training (CLIP).
 Previous approaches focus on generating masks while aligning mask features with text embeddings during training.
 In this paper, we observe that relying on generated low-quality masks can weaken the alignment of vision and language in regional representations.
 This motivates us to present a new fine-tuning framework, named MaskCLIP++, which uses ground-truth masks instead of generated masks to enhance the mask classification capability of CLIP.
-Due to the limited diversity of image segmentation datasets with mask annotations, we propose incorporating a consistency alignment constraint during fine-tuning, which alleviates categorical bias toward the fine-tuning dataset.
-After low-cost fine-tuning, combining with the mask generator in previous state-of-the-art mask-based open vocabulary segmentation methods, we achieve performance improvements of +1.7, +2.3, +2.1, +3.1, and +0.3 mIoU on the A-847, PC-459, A-150, PC-59, and PAS-20 datasets, respectively.
+Due to the limited diversity of image segmentation datasets with mask annotations, we propose incorporating a consistency alignment principle during fine-tuning, which alleviates categorical bias toward the fine-tuning dataset.
+After low-cost fine-tuning, MaskCLIP++ significantly improves the mask classification performance on multi-domain datasets.
+Combining with the mask generator in previous state-of-the-art mask-based open vocabulary segmentation methods, we achieve performance improvements of +1.7, +2.3, +2.1, +3.1, and +0.3 mIoU on the A-847, PC-459, A-150, PC-59, and PAS-20 datasets, respectively.

 <div style="display: flex; justify-content: center; align-items: center; flex-direction: column; text-align: center; position: relative;">
   <img src="assets/framework.png" alt="Image" style="box-shadow: 10px 10px 20px rgba(0, 0, 0, 0.3); width: 100%; max-width: 500px;">